FOREX-Dollar index hits 2-month high after U.S. job data

 beating even the most optimistic forecast.
 The jobless rate rose

-a tenth of a point to 7.9 percent but that was because more
+a tenth of a point to 7.9 percent, though, as more people were

 "After the dollar/yen has tested a key Fibonacci level, it